-- Volunteers are actively encouraged from the church community. - The Rector leads whole school Collective Worship fortnightly. - The Rector leads individual Class Worship each week. - The Rector leads the Eucharist at regular intervals throughout the year, including major Church festivals such as Ash Wednesday, Easter, Harvest, All Saints' Day, Christmas and Epiphany. - Children make regular visits to the Church as part of their learning in RE and also to take part in acts of Worship. - The Church is a key unit in the RE curriculum.
+- Volunteers are actively encouraged from the church community. - The incumbent leads whole school Collective Worship fortnightly.

-• The Church also supports staff professional development.
+- The incumbent leads individual class Worship each week. - The incumbent leads the Eucharist at regular intervals throughout the year including major Church festivals such as Ash Wednesday, Easter, All Saints' Day, Christmas and Epiphany. - Children make regular visits to the Church as part of their learning in RE and also to take part in acts of Worship. - The Church is a key unit in the RE curriculum. - The Church also supports staff professional development.